gregwhitaker/ratpack-websockets-example/README.md

 An example of using WebSockets with [Ratpack](https://ratpack.io/).

+This example starts a simple chat room application, hosted in Ratpack, that allows users to join and chat together via websockets.

 ## Running the Example
 The example can be run using the following Gradle command:

     $ ./gradlew run

-Once the application has started, point your web browser to [http://localhost:5050](http://localhost:5050) to access the application.
+Once the application has started, open two web browsers and point them to [http://localhost:5050](http://localhost:5050) to access the application.

 ## Bugs and Feedback
 For bugs, questions and discussions please use the [Github Issues](https://github.com/gregwhitaker/ratpack-websockets-example/issues).